matomo-org/developer-documentation/docs/generated/master/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$searchEngineInformation, $this-&gt;referrerUrl)</code></pre>

 - `array` `$searchEngineInformation` An array with the following information: - **name**: The search engine name. - **keywords**: The search keywords used.
-This parameter will be defaulted to the results of Piwik's default search engine detection logic.
+This parameter is initialized to the results of Piwik's default search engine detection logic.

 - `string`

 ### Tracker.existingVisitInformation
-_Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [244](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L244)_
+_Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [256](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L256)_

-This event is triggered before updating an existing visit's row.
-Use it to change any visitor information before the visitor is saved, or register information about an existing visitor.
+Triggered before a [visit entity](/guides/persistence-and-the-mysql-backend#visits) is updated when tracking an action for an existing visit.
+This event can be used to modify the visit properties that will be updated before the changes are persisted.

 Callback Signature:
 <pre><code>function(&amp;$valuesToUpdate, $this-&gt;visitorInfo)</code></pre>

+- `array` `$valuesToUpdate` Visit entity properties that will be updated.

+- `array` `$visit` The entire visit entity.
+Read [this](/guides/persistence-and-the-mysql-backend#visits) to see what it contains.

 ### Tracker.getDatabaseConfig
 _Defined in [Piwik/Tracker](https://github.com/piwik/piwik/blob/master/core/Tracker.php) in line [542](https://github.com/piwik/piwik/blob/master/core/Tracker.php#L542)_

-Triggered before a connection to the database is established in the Tracker.
-This event can be used to dynamically change the settings used to connect to the database.
+Triggered before a connection to the database is established by the Tracker.
+This event can be used to change the database connection settings used by the Tracker.

 Callback Signature:
 <pre><code>function(&amp;$configDb)</code></pre>